EverLight: Indoor-Outdoor Editable HDR Lighting Estimation: Editable lighting co-modulation

 \subsection{Method overview}

-\Cref{fig:overview} presents a broad overview of our method for estimating highly detailed, editable HDR lighting environment maps from single images.
-At the heart of our method is a novel editable lighting co-modulation mechanism, which is illustrated in greater details in \cref{fig:method}b.
+\Cref{fig:overview} presents a broad overview of our method for estimating a highly detailed, editable HDR lighting environment map from a single image.
+At the heart of our method is a novel editable lighting co-modulation mechanism, which is illustrated in greater detail in \cref{fig:method}b.
 A light prediction network $\mathcal{L}$ produces an HDR light environment map $\hat{\mathbf{E}} \in \mathbb{R}^{H \times W \times 3}$ from the input partially-observed panorama $\mathbf{X}$.
-The light map is then converted to a parametric lighting form $\hat{\mathbf{p}} = f^{-1}(\hat{\mathbf{E}})$, which can, optionally, be intuitively be edited by a user to obtain $\hat{\mathbf{p}}_e$.
-It is then rendered back to a panorama $\hat{\mathbf{E}}_e = f(\hat{\mathbf{p}}_e) \in \mathbb{R}^{H \times W \times 3}$ before being fed to a light encoder $\mathcal{E}_l$, whose output is concatenated to the other vectors produced by the image encoder $\mathcal{E}_i$ and mapper $\mathcal{M}$ before being given to the affine transform $A$.
+The light map is then converted to a parametric lighting form $\hat{\mathbf{p}}$, which can, optionally, be intuitively edited by a user to obtain $\hat{\mathbf{p}}_e$.
+It is then rendered back to a panorama $\hat{\mathbf{E}}_e \in \mathbb{R}^{H \times W \times 3}$ before being fed to a light encoder $\mathcal{E}_l$, whose output is concatenated to the other vectors produced by the image encoder $\mathcal{E}_i$ and mapper $\mathcal{M}$ before being given to the affine transform $A$.
 This modulates the style injection mechanism of the generator with information from the input image, the random style, and the lighting information, hence the entire style co-modulation process becomes

 Finally, the (edited) light map $\hat{\mathbf{E}}_e$ is also composited with $\hat{\mathbf{Y}}^\prime$ to produce the final result $\hat{\mathbf{Y}}$.